 The email from the Ethical Culture Fieldstone School about what it described as “a high-stakes and emotional time for our community” earned both praise and condemnation.
 Falling in the latter category, Seinfeld told the Times that the school was encouraging students “to buckle.
 This is the lesson they are providing, for ungodly sums of money.”

-Among the 500-plus comments to the Times story was one from a Texas public-school administrator who wrote: “We are concerned about everyone’s behavior Nov.
+Among the 500-plus comments to the Times story was one from a Texas public school administrator who wrote: “We are concerned about everyone’s behavior Nov.
 6. Spin that any way you want; people upset, celebrating, attacking the beliefs of others, trolling others on social media, telegraphing their opinions, lashing out, skipping school, you name it.
 Families will be up late into the evening watching election returns and will be tired the next morning.
 I’m anticipating it being a stressful day on multiple levels.”

 The Davis Academy, in the Dunwoody-Sandy Springs area, has created a daylong Election Day program Tuesday that avoids the stress by focusing students on the importance of voice and choice and reinforcing the Judaic beliefs in good citizenship and civic duty.
-Along with activities specific to grade levels, Davis will hold a mock election to decide important school issues, such as whether to serve chocolate chip, sugar or oatmeal cookies at a school event next week.
+Along with activities specific to grade levels, Davis will hold a mock election to decide school issues, such as whether to serve chocolate chip, sugar or oatmeal cookies at a school event next week.

 Davis has been holding Election Day programs for many years, said Stacy Brown, the academy’s director of innovation and professional learning.
-The format threads election history, process and facts with fun activities including identifying whether a quote came from a U.S. president or Taylor Swift.
+The format threads election history, process and facts with fun activities, including identifying whether a quote came from a U.S. president or Taylor Swift.

 About the Author